Working From Home: What if You Never Saw Your Colleagues in Person Again? - Slashdot

 But I've worked from home for short periods, and I can honestly say that I do get somewhat stir-crazy.
 I need some intellectual human interaction on a pretty regular basis.
 I'd love to work from home one day a week.
 I honestly don't know that I'd like more than that.

 I do work from one day a week as scheduled and have to throw an extra day or two in over the winter due to road conditions.
 Personally I find there's some comeraderie that's missing when you don't work directly with people.
 The day to day interactions that make the team a team vs 10 people who work together.
 When I worked at IBM, I worked on a contract for a year that was 100% work from home.
 And it was pretty bad, team wise.
-Conversations were very business oriented with no personal connection with the res
+Conversations were very business oriented with no personal connection with the rest of the team.
+I'm pretty introverted but still enjoy being able to freely trade pokes at the team.
+And nothing like coming in and hearing, "oh, you weren't here when we discussed [some tech subject]" and then having to be spun up on what's going on.

+From a business perspective, yes, if you can work from home, you can work from Mumbai or Saigon.
+And there are benefits in that germs aren't passed around either.
+Plus the "wasted time" of work related socializing.

+Team Building exercises.
+Going out with the guys at lunch or after work.
+Eventually, like at IBM, you're just a cog in the machine, easily replaced by someone in Mumbai.

 WFH was so much more productive (Score:2)